-Gaining employment in the sport & recreation and any of the associated service industries.
-If you are enthusiastic about physical fitness and sport, this course is for you.
-Study the Certificate III in Sport and Recreation and build a solid background in the industry, ideal if you are considering a career such as a sports and recreation officer, fitness instructor, recreation officer or sporting coach.
+Gaining employment in Sport & Recreation and any of the associated service industries.
+If students are enthusiastic about physical fitness and sport, this course is for them.
+Studying the Certificate III in Sport and Recreation will build a solid background in the industry, ideal if considering a career such as a sports and recreation officer, fitness instructor, recreation officer or sporting coach.